14 Best Answering Services for Small Business in 2026

 • Best bilingual: AnswerHero — $79/mo, 100% bilingual staff

 Transparency: we run an AI answering service, so we're biased — but we've used that bias to study every competitor closely.
 This list includes human services, AI services, and hybrids.
 We'll be honest about when a competitor is the better choice.
+(For vertical-specific breakdowns, see our answering service for property management page if you run a multifamily portfolio.)

-Quick Comparison Table — 12 Best Answering Services
+Quick Comparison Table — 14 Best Answering Services

 Service Type Starting Price Per-Call/Min Best For Rating